 - Complete all work with your instructors and seek them out at the first signs of difficulty to do the best you can in all courses.

-- Use campus resources such as the Learning Assistance Center (2441 French Hall, 513-556-3244) to get better prepared, arrange for tutoring, or receive supplemental instruction.
+- Use campus resources such as the Learning Commons (2441 French Hall, 513-556-3244) to get better prepared, arrange for tutoring, or receive supplemental instruction.

 - Only register for coursework required to complete your degree.